OULibraries/msys2-setup/README.md

-### Unify MSYS2 and Windows homes We like to have our user folders
+### Unify MSYS2 and Windows homes

+We like to have our user folders unified between MSYS2 and Windows.

+Open the windows command prompt (cmd) as administrator.

-unified between msys2 and windows.
-The following steps will copy the default configuration files from your MSYS2 home to your Windows home, and then create a link so that your Windows home directory will be used as your MSYS2 home directory
+Copy the default configuration files from your MSYS2 home to your Windows home.

-Open CMD as administrator, run the following:
 ```
 copy C:\msys64\home\%USERNAME%\* %USERPROFILE%
 ```

+Backup your original msys2 home folder, just in case.
 ```
 rename C:\msys64\home\%USERNAME% %USERNAME%.bak
 ```

+Create a link so that your Windows home directory will be used as your MSYS2 home directory
 ```
 mklink /D C:\msys64\home\%USERNAME% %USERPROFILE%
 ```